-We are very organized and although new puppies are available everyday from our breeders we usually post new puppies every Tuesday or Wednesday.
-These schedules allow us time to vet check our puppies and enter every detail about the puppies into our system so you can make an informed decision on the right puppy for you and your family.
+We are very organized and although new puppies are available every day from our breeders we usually post new puppies every Tuesday or Wednesday.
+These schedules allow us time to have our puppies vet checked and enter every detail about the puppies into our system so you can make an informed decision on the right puppy for you and your family.

 If my billing address is different from my shipping address what is required?

 You will need to fill out a credit card authorization form that you may email or fax back to us.